 1. The length of time to get people on and off the plane

 2. The length of the runway to allow the bigger aircraft to take-off.

 Onshore logistics and transport have been the wind turbine’s version of a runway.

-Moving anything beyond 60-metres in length is becoming a problem.
+Moving any component (blade/ tower) beyond 60-metres in length is becoming a problem.
 Especially, as many wind farms are in remote areas or at higher altitudes.

 The other issue is investment.
 This is a separate topic but investors have always liked familiar technology.

 By that, I don’t mean reliable technology.
-Yes, that is good.
+Yes, reliability is good.
 But more than that, investors like a known quantity.

-This is another reason why turbine design is bottoming out.
+This is another reason why turbine design has stopped evolving.